Living in an extended Chinese family

 Why Was This Important?

 In agricultural societies, living together meant more hands to work the land and perform household duties.
 Many hands make light work.
-And light work gives good harvest, which created the conditions for more hands in the future.
+And light work yields a good harvest, creating the conditions for more hands in the future.

 This meant that the group was more important than the individual, and individuals should put the needs of the family above personal ambitions.
 I am reminded of all the times my mother said to me,